Jorinde van Klinken: Education

 Van Klinken completed her undergraduate degree from Utrecht University in her home country.
-She is currently pursuing her graduate degree at Arizona State University (ASU) in Tempe, Arizona, USA where she represents the Sun Devils in both discus and shot put.
+After that, she pursued her graduate degree in Global Management at Thunderbird School of Global Management at Arizona State University (ASU) in Phoenix, Arizona, USA where she represented the Sun Devils in both discus and shot put.
+She completed her college athletics eligibility at the University of Oregon where she graduated as a valedictorian with an accelerated MBA in Innovation and Entrepreneurship.

 Career

 In May 2021, Van Klinken qualified for the Tokyo Olympics when she threw a personal best of 65.94 during the Tucson Elite Classic held in Tucson, USA.
 On 23 May 2021, at the USA Track Throws Festival, she threw the discus 70.22m which not only gave her a new personal best but also broke the Dutch national record and created a new world leading distance.
-With this throw she became the second European woman to cross the 70m mark this century after two-time Olympic Champion, Sandra Perkovic of Croatia and put her amongst the medal contenders at the Tokyo Olympics.
+With this throw she became the second European woman to cross the 70m mark in the 21st century after two-time Olympic Champion Sandra Perković and put her amongst the medal contenders at the Tokyo Olympics.
 In August 2022 Van Klinken won the bronze medal in shot put at the European Athletics Championships.